My car is alive with the sound of literary inspiration as I contemplate the question of “what your car says about you?”

 I haven’t even started the engine.
 This essay on car needs a heart beat.

-The movement of a car is poetic.
+The movement of a this machine is poetic.
+What your car says about you depends on your frame of mind.
 The endless landscape outside the window can open a pathway into your mind.
 There can be a dramatic inevitability to it.
 Like the way you can’t escape your fate.
 That movement can come to a screeching stop.
 Leaving you stuck in the company of strangers sharing a fate.

 Inside this metal box I wish to weave a story as intricate as the breeze and as powerful as youth’s potential.
 I want it to flow like engine oil leaving skid marks on an endless highway.

 This essay on car was turned into a whimsical fun animation.
 Watch it here.

 If you were asked “What your car says about you?” what would you answer?